21 people found this helpful

 2. Start high

-One of the best kitchen-cleaning tips is to start high and work down.
-Wiping and dusting the higher cabinets can nudge debris onto the lower surfaces, but you’re going to be cleaning them later, so that’s ok.
-Start off dusting and then use a multi-purpose cleaner to wipe down the cabinets.
+One of our favourite kitchen-cleaning tips is to start high and work down.
+Wiping and dusting the higher cabinets will knock dust and dirt onto the countertops, but you’re going to be cleaning them later, so it’ll just be extra satisfying when you get to that part.
+Start off dusting and then use a multi-purpose cleaner to wipe down the cabinets and remove any exploding cola can residue or month-old cake-mix fingerprints.

 3. How to clean the kitchen cupboards

-Knowing how to clean kitchen cupboards efficiently is all about delegation.
-Empty the contents onto the kitchen table and get your partner, housemates or kids to wipe them down (especially sticky jars) with moistened kitchen paper.
-Meanwhile, you can get to work wiping the cupboard shelves.
+Empty the contents onto the kitchen table and ask your housemate/partner/kids to wipe it down (especially sticky jars that seem to have more chocolate spread on them than in them) with moistened kitchen paper.
+Meanwhile, you can get to work wiping the cupboard shelves free of rogue gravy granules or dried oregano.

 4. Clean out the fridge

 Next, it’s time to clean your fridge.
-Throw away any old food and empty the remaining contents onto the kitchen table.
-Meanwhile, use kitchen roll to wipe down the sides, top, bottom, doors, shelves and drawers, ensuring that you remove all spills and marks, before replacing the clean fridge contents.
+Throw away any food that looks like it’s about to grow legs and empty the remaining contents onto the kitchen table (you guessed it, anyone helping can wipe these too!).
+Meanwhile, use kitchen roll to wipe down the sides, top, bottom, doors, shelves and drawers, ensuring that you remove any sticky globs of marmalade or spoiled drops of milk, before replacing the clean fridge contents.

 5. How to clean the kitchen surfaces

 Once you know how to clean kitchen surfaces, it becomes very easy and quick.
-Just make sure you’ve got a cleaner that suits your worktop surfaces (you can test it on a small area first), spray it on and use a gentle scourer or a piece of wet kitchen paper in circular motions to remove the grime.
-Simple!
+Just make sure you’ve got a cleaner that suits your worktop surfaces (you can test it on a small area first), spray it on and use a piece of wet kitchen paper in circular motions to remove the any dirt, including the tea stains that escape the tea bag between the mug and the bin.

 6. Clean lower cabinets

 Now it’s time to clean the lower cabinets.
-Simply follow the same process as the upper cabinets and sweep all debris out onto the floor.
-Any unused or broken pots and pans can either be disposed of or given away.
+Just follow the same process as the upper cabinets and sweep all debris out onto the floor, ready for the big sweep.

 7. Finish your hob and oven

 Now that the cabinets, fridge and surfaces are clean, your kitchen cleaning is almost finished – all that’s left is to finish off cleaning the oven and hob.
-The cleaner should have completed most of the work for you, but a little extra scrubbing on stubborn marks should get the rest sparkling.
+The cleaner should have completed most of the work for you, but a little extra scrubbing on that burnt-on cheese should get the rest sparkling.

 8. Drain the sink